 The implications of such a finding could additionally affect the review process by requiring further reduction of development density along with impervious surface while utilizing more of the property for buffers and additional BMP's without any wet pond discharges.
-Since there was now sufficient reason to determine existing stream quality, the DNR, MDE and the County implemented their own assessment procedures utilizing EPA's Rapid Bioassessment (RBA) (EPA, 2002) protocols which showed that Piney Branch is a higher quality Use I water but not adequate to sustain a Use IV recreational trout resource (DNR, 1991), (MDE, 1991), (MNCPPC, 1991).
-This was confirmed by the inability of DNR to find one holdover trout during their sampling a year after stocking.
+Since there was now sufficient reason to determine existing stream quality, the DNR, MDE, and the County implemented their own assessment procedures focusing on EPA's Rapid Bioassessment (RBA) protocol - the only accepted one in place then (EPA, 2002) - which showed that Piney Branch is a higher quality Use I water but not adequate to sustain a Use IV recreational trout resource (DNR, 1991), (MDE, 1991), (MNCPPC, 1991).
+This was confirmed by the inability of DNR to find one holdover trout (the mandatory indicator) during their sampling a year after stocking.

-Due to the higher water quality characteristics now documented in the lower reaches of the watershed, some continued public concern, and the watershed-wide implications of this and forthcoming projects, the following additional water quality management practices were proposed and accepted as conditions of the permit.
+Due to the higher Use I water quality characteristics now documented in the lower reaches of the watershed, some continued public comment, and the watershed-wide implications of this and forthcoming projects, the following additional water quality management practices were proposed and accepted as conditions of the MDE's approval - and which later became routine.